from BPTK_Py.bptk import bptk

 The results now look much better – the order peaks are smaller and less sustained.
 The target inventory is reached after 17 weeks.

-title="Remember Open Orders – Retailer Order Behaviour",
+scenarios="Remember Open Orders – Retailer Order Behaviour",

-y_label="Beer Units",
+x_label="Beer Units",

-"sd_dsl_beergame_include_supply_line_retailer.incoming_orders" : "Consumer Order",
+series_names"sd_dsl_beergame_include_supply_line_retailer.incoming_orders" : "Consumer Order",

 "sd_dsl_beergame_include_supply_line_retailer.inventory": "Retailer Inventory",